rubinius/rubinius/CONTRIBUTING.md

 We can *not* help you with any issues that might be caused by a Ruby version manager.
-In the event of any issues please try building from source instead to see of the issue is caused by Rubinius itself or your version manager of choice.
+In the event of any issues please try building from source instead to see if the issue is caused by Rubinius itself or your version manager of choice.

 Issues involving version managers will be closed if they can either not be reproduced when building from source, or when the original report makes no